jondashkyle/archive/entries/2019-04-19-pct/_logs.md

 Looking at the horizon across the sea of clouds I could make out the San Gabriels, my home range in Los Angeles.
 The snow cap of San Gorgornio was just to the right.

-When looking through the gap between two peaks in the ridge the clouds were moving so rapidly as to create the illusion that I and the all of San Jacinto was in motion.
+When looking through the gap between two peaks in the ridge the clouds were moving so rapidly as to create the illusion that I and the all of San Jacinto were in motion.
 Like when you’re at a stoplight and the car next to you begins moving, creating the illusion of you moving backwards.

 Amazing day.